Published on Brock University (http://brocku.ca)

 We also offer two courses on mythology: The Myths of the Gods (CLAS 1P95) and Myths of the Heroes (CLAS 1P97).
 These courses introduce students to several key works of Classical Literature such as Homer's Iliad and Euripides' Medea.

-Introductory Latin (LATI 1F00) and Introductory Greek (GREE 1F00) are offered in first year too.
+Introductory Latin (LATI 1F00) and Introductory Greek (GREE 1F00) are offered in first year too, as well as a new course on etymology to learn the roots of the English language (CLAS 1P94).

 Archaeology and Study Tours